alessiopittiglio/alessiopittiglio.github.io/index.markdown

 <img src="..\assets\images\avatar.png" style="width: 200px; border-radius: 50%; float: right;">

-First-year AI student at the University of Bologna with a B.Sc. in Computer and Telecommunications Engineering from the University of Cassino.
+Second-year AI student at the University of Bologna with a B.Sc. in Computer and Telecommunications Engineering from the University of Cassino.
 Strong foundation in mathematics and expertise in the electromagnetic field.

 Feel free to contact me